ISISComputingGroup/ibex_developers_manual/Attocube.md

 | Header      | As above. | As above. |
 | Data | Array of 4 byte integers, LSB first | The data to actually write. |

+The response will just be a header with the acknowledgement opcode.

-When a get is responded to by the controller it will look like:
+When a get is sent to the controller it will just be a header with the get opcode.
+The response will be:

 | Information | Type                      | Description |
 |-------------|---------------------------|-------------|